-We all have our own ideas of what a holiday in the Caribbean would be like.
+We all have our own ideas of what a Caribbean holiday would be like.
 For me, I automatically think white beaches, lazy days by a luxurious pool with a cocktail in my hand and a bunch of the latest celebrity magazines to divulge in whilst topping up my tan.
 My husband, however, would say snorkelling in the clear waters and nights spent partying to the sound of reggae music, that’s after tasting the local rum of course!

 But kids want much more than this, so we begin asking the questions – What kids activities are there?
 Where are the best places to take them?
 How can we have a child-friendly Caribbean holiday?
 Well, look no further because our guide to holidays in the Caribbean with children will answer all your questions.

 The best family holidays I believe are the ones that have plenty of facilities and are well thought out regarding what families need.
 Most are really good for children but some are better than others.

 Barbados – Most of the beaches have a range of facilities, making it easier for families such as toilets, picnic tables and lifeguards.
 The island offers a great deal of self-catering options as opposed to other islands that tend to favour all inclusive hotels.
 This is ideal in terms of flexibility because there is a wider choice of food when it comes to meal times.
 With plenty of places to eat Barbados doesn’t tend to be as hotel based compared to some Caribbean islands.
 But let’s not forget that there are some excellent all inclusive properties too.